NOVEMBER 1, 2021 WE WILL BE CHANGING OUR BILLING SYSTEM.

 Benefits – What Do I Get With Lifeline Program?

-- The discount is shown as a credit on your monthly ITS Telecom telephone bill.
+- The discount is shown as a credit on your monthly Blue Stream Fiber internet telephone bill.

-- Discount is on one telephone line per household at the principal place of residence.
+- Discount is on one telephone line or internet service per household at the principal place of residence.

 - Waiver of deposit for local service set up*